Family Statements: Plot

 During a therapy session, Emily discusses Tom's drinking and its impact on their relationship, as well as Ethan.
 She discloses that Ethan was always troubled but had a passion for sports.
 When Tom motivated Ethan to play on a school sports team, Ethan was devastated when he wasn't passed the ball during a game and he ran away from home.
 Emily admits her concerns about the possibility of Ethan being released but acknowledges his mental health challenges developed before they were adopted.
 While she wants to honor her adoptive family's wishes not to testify, she doubts Ethan will receive the necessary help in prison.

 Later, Emily dines with Tom and his biological daughter, Sara, to discuss Ethan's impending sentencing.
 They get into a heated debate about whether to testify at the sentencing, with Emily explaining her reasons for wanting to testify and Sara vehemently objecting.
-The argument reaches a climax when a grief-stricken Sara reveals that Ethan threw Tom's wife, Susan, down the stairs, breaking her neck.
+The argument reaches a climax when a grief-stricken Sara reveals that Ethan threw Tom's wife and her own mother, Susan, down the stairs, breaking her neck.
 Sara asks Tom how he would feel if Ethan is released early, but he is unable to respond.
 Emily leaves in tears after Sara heartlessly rejects her as a family member.
 Angry and upset, Tom reprimands Sara and sets out to find Emily.

 Maeve takes Sam shopping, leaving him at the market while she heads to her nearby job to contact the authorities and report Sam's sighting.
 When the authorities arrive, Maeve goes back to her car, only to find Sam there, having come back early.
 She attempts to evade the authorities by saying she saw the child, but Tom insists she return to identify him.
 She identifies another child, causing the authorities to leave with the wrong information.
 Maeve goes home with Sam, angrily reprimanding Robbie for their situation.